Robert-van-Engelen/Forth850/README.md

 ### ALLOT
 _n --_
 allocate n bytes starting from HERE in the dictionary;
-undo the last ALLOT with negative n;
+undo the last ALLOT with negative n to reclaim memory (only do this when no new words are defined);
 may throw -8 "dictionary overflow"

 ### COMPILE,